bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/lifecycle_conda.md

 > In **Dash Enterprise Workspaces**, steps 1-7 are used to create the Docker image that
 > resembles the Dash app image.
 The remaining steps to deploy the container are skipped.
+> **Workspaces do not currently support `conda` buildpacks by default.** This means you cannot readily preview apps that use
+> `conda` in Workspaces.
+This does not affect your ability to deploy these apps from workspaces.
+A workaround is adding `conda` to path by running the following command in the Workspace terminal before running your app:
+>
+> ```
+> export PATH=/app/.heroku/miniconda/bin:$PATH
+> ```

 {kubernetes_notes}